huggingface/video-dataset-scripts/video_processing/README.md

   --effect squishing --use-fa2 --parquet-out-path squish.parquet
 ```

-* `chunk_size` lets you control the batch of messages that are sent to the VLM.
+* `chunk-size` lets you control the batch of messages that are sent to the VLM.
-* Specifying `use_fa2` makes use of Flash Attention 2.
+* Specifying `use-fa2` makes use of Flash Attention 2.

 The output should look like so: